giantswarm/releases/azure/v19.0.0/README.md

 Important to note this release adds two new components:
 - [k8s-dns-node-cache](https://github.com/giantswarm/k8s-dns-node-cache-app) - improving cluster DNS performance by running a dns caching agent on cluster nodes as a DaemonSet.
 - [observability-bundle](https://github.com/giantswarm/observability-bundle) - revised monitoring solution that provides necessary components to enable observability capabilities in a workload cluster.
 This upgrade can temporairly affect prometheus but the monitoring team is paged immediately to perform manual steps and cleanup.
 Hence there should be little to no impact.
+Please reach out to your Account Engineer who will notify and sync with Giant Swarm monitoring team upfront.

 ## Change details